 As a job seeker or worker in Romania, it is critical to be aware of your labor rights.
 Regardless of your nationality or legal status, you have the legal right to a safe, fair and healthy work environment.

-In case you or your relatives/friends faced with labor violations or labor exploitations, please visit this page:
+In case you or your relatives/friends are faced with labor violations or labor exploitations, please visit this page: Safe and Dignified Employment

 Ukrainian citizens have the right to work in Romania under the same conditions as Romanian citizens without the need for a work permit or a long stay working visa.
 If you need support with preparing for or seeking employment (for instance assistance with job searching, CV writing, counselling on labor rights and laws, etc.) you can turn to the below organizations.